 Whenever you fix or replace something in a rental unit or building you need to decide whether the expense is a repair or improvement for tax purposes.
 Why is this important?
 Because you can deduct the cost of a repair in a single year, while you have to depreciate improvements over as many as 27.5 years.

 For example, if you classify a $10,000 roof expense as a repair, you get to deduct $10,000 this year.
 If you classify it as an improvement, you have to depreciate it over 27.5 years and you'll get only a $350 deduction this year.

 That's a big difference.

 Unfortunately, telling the difference between a repair and an improvement can be difficult.
-In attempt to clarify matters, the IRS has issued lengthy regulations explaining how to tell the difference between repairs and improvements.
-Implementation of these rules was delayed but they became effective on January 1, 2014.
+In an attempt to clarify matters, the IRS issued lengthy regulations explaining how to tell the difference between repairs and improvements.

 For more details on current vs. capital expenses refer to the article Current vs. Capital Expenses.

 Under the IRS regulations, property is improved whenever it undergoes a:

 Think of the acronym B A R = Improvement = Depreciate.